MacCallum Grant: Personal life

+Honours and legacy

 He received honorary degrees from Acadia University (LL.D.) in 1919 and from the University of King's College (D.C.L.) in 1921.

 A portrait of the Honourable MacCallum Grant by Henry Harris Brown was donated to the Art Gallery of Nova Scotia in 2006 by Grant's granddaughter, Margaret H. Grant.
 The portrait was unveiled by the 30th Lieutenant Governor of Nova Scotia, the Honourable Myra Freeman.
 The portrait is on loan to Government House (Nova Scotia) and can be viewed there in the ballroom.